Leen-lz/Sorting-Algorithms/README.md

 # Sorting Algorithms in CPE 4

-This repository compiles all the sorting algorithms used in course CPE 4: Data Structure and Algorithms.
+This repository compiles all the sorting algorithms used in course CPE 4: Data Structure and Algorithms. <br> <br>

+### DESCRIPTION FOR EACH ALGORITHM

 ## Bubble Sort
 This sorting algorithm moves the greater value to the last index through **swapping**.